-Soil Health Financial Assistance Pilot Program Background and Goals
+Soil Health Financial Assistance Program Background and Goals

-The Soil Health Financial Assistance Pilot Program was established to advance soil health in Minnesota's agricultural industry (MINN H.F.
-3420 ART.
-2, SEC.
-29).
-The Soil Health Financial Assistance Pilot Program stands out among other financial assistance opportunities because it allows producers to be reimbursed for equipment purchases.
-The primary goal of the Soil Health Financial Assistance Pilot Program Grant is to encourage agricultural producers to implement soil health practices by offsetting the costs of obtaining the equipment necessary to successfully engage in these practices.
+The Soil Health Financial Assistance Program was established to advance soil health in Minnesota's agricultural industry (MINN.
+STAT.
+17.134).
+The Soil Health Financial Assistance Program stands out among other financial assistance opportunities because it allows producers, groups of producers, and LGUs to be reimbursed for equipment purchases.
+The primary goal of the Soil Health Financial Assistance Program Grant is to encourage agricultural producers to implement soil health practices by offsetting the costs of obtaining the equipment necessary to successfully engage in these practices.